2024 Wyoming State Science Fair Activities

 This page contains information about two extracurricular activities in conjunction with the Wyoming State Science Fair.

-The first is the popular Pizza and Planetarium, returning on Sunday, March 5th.
-For those who have participated in this event before, please note that we have changed the ticketing system to a pre-registration process.
+The first is the popular Pizza and Planetarium, returning on Sunday, March 3rd.
+For those who have participated in this event prior to last year, please note that we have changed the ticketing system to a pre-registration process.
 See below for more details.

 Pizza and Planetarium